m0ose/asx/docs/Patches.md

 For patches not on the edge of the world, returns 4 patches.
 For corner patches, returns 2 patches.
 For edge patches, returns 3 patches.

-As for `neighbors`, this can be useful for finding the boundary patches:
+As for `neighbors`, this can be useful for finding the corner patches:
-`const edgePatches = patches.with(p => p.neighbors4.length < 4)`
+`const cornerPatches = patches.with(p => p.neighbors4.length === 2)`

 > `randomPt ()`

 Return a random valid int x,y point in patch space.
 Note this differs from turtles.randomPt which returns a valid turtle float x,y point.

-Ex: Patch x values are random ints in minX, maxX.
+Note: Patch x values are random ints in minX, maxX.
 Turtle x values are random floats in minX - 0.5, maxX + 0.5.
+Ditto  for Y.

-`patches.randomPt` corresponds to NetLogo's random-pxcor, random-pycor
+Corresponds to NetLogo's random-pxcor, random-pycor

-> `randomPatch ()`

-Return a random patch.
+Note: to get a random patch use AgentArray's oneOf: `patches.oneOf()`.

 > `installPixels ()`